YevheniiMaliavka/distributed-systems/README.md

-# AWS JavaScript Lambda
+# Web-Service with JAX-WS.
+First blood.

 > This is just a simple guide on how to create a basic SOA infrustructure using [Java API for XML Web-Service](https://en.wikipedia.org/wiki/Java_API_for_XML_Web_Services).
-This small tutorial is done as a part of a `Distributed Systems` project in the University of Applied Science Merseburg.
+This small tutorial is done as a part of a `Distributed Systems` project in the University of Applied Science Merseburg, is only for educational and version control purposes here.
+It does not implement best-practices and may contain mistakes.

 # Quick Dive-In